hgrecco/pint/README.rst

 Pint is maintained by a community of scientists, programmers and enthusiasts around the world.
 See AUTHORS_ for a complete list.
+Valispace's fork additionally includes contributions from the Valispace development team.

 To review an ordered list of notable changes for each version of a project, see CHANGES_